xieliang555/Language-Modeling/README.md

 # Word-level language modeling
 Regularizations for word-level language model with LSTM and transformer.
+The project is based on the paper "Regularizing and Optimizing LSTM Language Models".
+[Code here](https://github.com/salesforce/awd-lstm-lm)

 ## Dependencies